 Red light therapy, sometimes called photobiomodulation, uses specific red and near-infrared wavelengths that your cells can easily absorb.
 During a session, LED devices are placed close to your skin so that this light can reach the tissues that need support.
 You simply sit or lie still while the device does the work.

 Inside your cells, the light interacts with mitochondria, which are the tiny energy factories that help fuel healing.
 When mitochondria receive this extra input, they can produce more cellular energy.
-That increase can support natural processes such as calming inflammation, repairing tissue, and maintaining healthy blood flow.
+That increase can support natural processes such as calming inflammation, repairing tissue, and maintaining healthy blood flow, a mechanism Cleveland Clinic describes as stimulating cell growth and repair.
 Patients often describe the session as warm and relaxing, without stinging or discomfort.

 How Light Reaches Muscles, Joints, and Soft Tissues